 - Laura Moulton, Executive Director & Street Librarian/Street Books

 Keesha and Joanie and JANE

-Watch Jodi Darby's video trailer about the JANE stories and check out this website's JANE page for other useful links.
+Check out this website's JANE page for useful links to other stories.
 I've also written poems about reproductive justice; here they are, in What if your mother.

 I’ve got a question.
 I’m serious when I ask this, don’t think I’m not.
 I mean, I’m a medical student, and I’m straight, and I’m 26 years old, and I’ve had classes with the most poisonously anti-abortion prof at OHSU and I’ve got a grandmother who’s a far right Christian – she freaked when I did clinic defense in high school – but I have never been able to figure out where all this comes from.
 Bernie stands up and keeps talking: I mean, why do they think the way they do?
 Why did the US anti-abortion movement happen?
 What’s really bothering them?
 I’ve studied this history, so I know that nobody else, in any other country, at any other time, ever created a homegrown anti-abortion movement on anything like this scale.
 And we know all their “pro-life” talk is fake – that’s not what they’re about.
 Their movement’s not against the death penalty, they’re not against war or police shoot-to-kill, they don’t say a word about torture, they don’t care much about poverty, they haven’t set up a system to take care of abandoned kids – she stops to take big breath here – and lots of them don’t like contraception either, so they don’t seem to want women to be able to prevent unplanned pregnancy.
 They don’t even seem to be working to clean up the planet; they’re not stopping that kind of destruction-of-life.
 So, what is it, really, that makes them hate abortion so much?
 I’m serious – what is it?
 This drives me crazy!
 And besides, I have to know what to tell my daughter.